-Within LEED 2009, a project can receive one point when 50% of the cost of all wood-based products within the project are FSC (Forest Stewardship Council) certified.
+Within LEED 2009, a project can receive one point when 50% of the cost of all wood-based products within the project are certified.
 This falls under credit MR 7: Certified Wood.
-The documentation for this includes a chain-of-custody certificate from the vendor and invoices that include the FSC percentages.
+The documentation for this includes a chain-of-custody certificate from the vendor and invoices that include specific percentages.
 This is to ensure that the wood is indeed certified.
 The new wood percentage is needed for the calculation which is obtained from the vendor.
 Furthermore, this cannot “double-dip” with the MR 4: Recycled Content, which was discussed in our previous blog.

 Contact LaForce for more information on how we can help your building go green!

 Thank you to Laura Waterman, Manager of Administrative Support and LEED Certified, for providing her expertise for this blog.